-"ICO"-Initial coin offering.
+"ICE"-Intercontinental Exchange.

-"Index License Agreement"-The license agreement, dated as of February 1, 2022, between the Reference Rate Provider and the Manager governing the Manager's use of data collected from the Digital Asset Exchanges trading digital assets selected by the Reference Rate Provider for calculation of the Digital Asset Reference Rates, as amended by Amendment No. 1 thereto and as the same may be amended from time to time.
+"Index License Agreement"-The license agreement, dated as of February 1, 2022, between the Reference Rate Provider and the Manager governing the Manager's use of data collected from the Digital Asset Trading Platforms trading digital assets selected by the Reference Rate Provider for calculation of the Digital Asset Reference Rates, as amended from time to time.